 The exact terminology and legal aspects of counterfeiting can be studied from other web sites but some terms are described here as I use them.

-Contemporary fake Sometimes this term is misunderstood.
+- Contemporary fake Sometimes this term is misunderstood.
 A contemporary fake is contemporary with the original coin.
 An Illyrian contemporary fake is an ancient forgery.
-They were produced for use with or instead of the original coins and many of them took part in circulation.
+They were produced for use with or instead of the original coins; many of them took part in circulation.
 Almost all hoards of Illyrian coins contain some of them.

-The upper coin is an original Dyr-4 drachm, Filotas-Kallenos, Ceka 452 (GP Class D4, -27).
+The upper coin is an original Dyrrhachian drachma, Filotas-Kallenos, Ceka 452 (GP Class D4, year -27).
 3.36 g, 17.5 mm; known also from hoards.
-The lower coin is an obvious plated fake imitation of the other one, 2.65 g.
-This is easy to detect, the silver plating is peeling off, the bronze core shows, some letters in the legend are irregular, and the weight is very low for a silver drachm.
+The lower coin is an obvious plated fake imitation of the coin above, 2.65 g.
+This is easy to detect: the silver plating is peeling off, the bronze core shows, some letters in the legend are irregular, and the weight is very low for a silver drachma.
 Two more plated varieties of this fake have been published: BMC 79 and 80.

-The most frequently copied Dyrrhachian emissions were those coming from the last phase of the drachm production: the increased demand for coins increased the counterfeiting activity.
-Obviously illiterate people copied pieces available to them, which, during this era, were already less carefully executed, and others copied the copies.
-This, similarly to other coinages, led to a degradation of the devices and the legends, often also with debasement and/or size reduction.
+The most frequently copied Dyrrhachian emissions were those coming from the last phase of the drachma production: the increased demand for this coins increased the counterfeiting activity.
+Obviously illiterate people copied pieces, which were available to them, during this era, when already the original ones had been less carefully executed, and forgers others copied the copies.
+This, similarly to other coinages, led to a degradation of the devices and the legends, often with metal debasement and/or size reduction.